DivineOmega/laravel-last-activity/README.md

-# laravel-last-activity
+# Laravel Last Activity
-Stores the last activity of users within your Laravel application
+Stores the last activity time of users within your Laravel application